rainbowdashlabs/reputation-bot/docs/abuse_protection.md

 If a user thanks someone and deleted its messages the reputation will be removed as well.

 ## Max reputation per message

-By default the bot will limit given reputation to three users per message and embed request. you can change this value with the `maxmessagereputation` setting
+By default the bot will limit given reputation to three users per message and embed request.
+You can change this value with the `maxmessagereputation` setting.

 ## Donor and Receiver limit

 Setting: `donorlimit` and `receiverlimit`

 You can limit the total given and received reputation of users with these settings.
 The time frame for the count is